sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 ### 4.1. ⚡ ViT Lite ⚡

 The ViT Lite architecture is illustrated in the figure below.
 The process begins with an **EfficientNetB0** classifier, which determines whether the input image depicts food or non-food.
 If the image is classified as food, it is passed to a second deep learning model, a **ViT-Base/16-384** network.
-This network is also referred to as **Model B** for simplicity.
+This network is also referred to as **ViT B** for simplicity.

 This model resizes images to **384×384 pixels**, divides them into **16×16 patches**, and classifies them into 101 food categories.
 To handle uncertain predictions, the approach calculates the entropy of the probability vector produced by the ViT model.
 High entropy indicates uncertainty, and such images are classified as unknown.